FogSecurity/aws-managed-kms-keys/README.md

 While researching AWS KMS Keys and their security and access implications, we found it difficult to correlate all services that support AWS Managed KMS Keys.

+Visibility of usage of AWS Managed KMS Keys and their corresponding key policies can be low and may have security and application implications.

+- Implicit Access for Applications and other IAM Principals.
+- Application Architecture and Account and Region Boundaries.
+- AWS Managed Keys may differ by service with different conditions and policy blocks.

 ## Interesting Notes

 * In-use AWS Managed KMS Keys do not always appear in KMS (Console or via ListKeys API).